stefanhendriks/Dune-II---The-Maker/README.md

 TODO
 ----
+- have my ground wheeled/tank vehicles be blocked by structures, other vehicles, and mountains
+- have infantry
+  - with a maximum of 5 on one cell
+  - can be moved seperately (like C&C)
+  - can move on mountains
+  - should be blocked by other infantry, only when other cell is full
+  - should be blocked by units
+  - can be squished by heavy units
 - modify the properties of units/structures by modifying a rules.ini file
+- move vehicles around larger obstacles (like bases, mountains, etc) (path-finding on 'really-need-it-basis')
+- move (my) units appropriately
+  - sandworms should only be able to travel through sand, dunes and spice, and be blocked by rock/mountains
+  - heavy vehicles should be able to move over infantry (fatal for the infantry).
+  - air units should not be blocked by anything
 - defend myself with walls
   - draw walls
   - walls should obstruct terrain units of all kinds